Why your fundraiser needs a profit booster.

 Fundraising Incentives can be Free

-By also incorporating additional fundraiser incentives into your sale, you are working toward maximizing your potential earnings with fewer sales campaigns.
+By incorporating additional fundraiser incentives into your sale, you are working toward maximizing your potential earnings with fewer sales campaigns.
 This approach is better for your students as well as your community.